GIScience/openrouteservice-examples/README.md

 maps and other information.

 ### Pairing new notebooks
-New notebooks have to be paired by clicking `File > Jupytext > Pair notebook with light Script`
+New notebooks have to be paired by clicking `File > Jupytext > Pair Notebook with Light Format`